LukasZahradnik/PyNeuraLogic/docs/advanced/pytorch_integration.rst

 .. note::

-    We have onest atic computation graph and change input facts values here, in contrast to the usual NeuraLogic workflow, where we have a different computation graph for each example-query set.
+    We have one static computation graph and change input facts values here, in contrast to the usual NeuraLogic workflow, where we have a different computation graph for each example-query set.